kubernetes-retired/service-catalog/docs/devguide.md

 To build the service-catalog client, `svcat`:

     $ make svcat

+To install `svcat` to your $GOPATH/bin directory:

+    $ make svcat-install

 Note, this will do the basic build of the service catalog.
 There are more more [advanced build steps](#advanced-build-steps) below as well.